freenas/freenas-docs/userguide/system.rst

 When HA has been disabled by the system administrator, the status icon changes to :guilabel:`HA Disabled`.
-If the standby node is not available because it is powered off, still starting up, is disconnected from the network, or if failover has not been configured, the status icon changes to :guilabel:`HA Unavailable`.
+If the standby node is not available because it is powered off, still starting up, disconnected from the network, or if failover has not been configured, the status icon changes to :guilabel:`HA Unavailable`.